20 THINGS TO DO IN AZUMINO

 Here are 15 things to do in Azumino, Nagano’s next must-visit destination:

-1. Daio Wasabi Farm
+1. Daio Wasabi Farm (all year round)

 Japanese food is one of the most enjoyable and seductive reasons to visit the country.
 Offering an array of cuisine and tastes, one constant across the wide spectrum of Japan’s celebrated food culture is ‘wasabi’.
 Known in the West for its nasal-clearing heat, real wasabi is a much more subtle and highly versatile taste than many people realize.
 Azumino’s Daio Wasabi Farm is one of Japan’s largest producer of wasabi and in itself, a beautiful destination well-worth visiting.
 Of course, Snow Monkey Resorts has the tour includes Daio Wasabi Farm.